piscesys/terminal/README.md

-# CutefishOS Terminal
+# Piscesys Terminal

-A terminal emulator for Cutefish.
+A terminal emulator for Piscesys.

 ### Third Party Code